User319183/support/FAQ.rst

-**Q5: Someone opened a ticket and asked for help on an executor/another script?**
+**Q5: Someone opened a ticket and asked for help on an executor/another script.
+What should I do?**

 **A5: Let the user know that you are not allowed to help with other scripts/executors.
 You are allowed to suggest sites to them like google or youtube.**